-Women’s hostel videos allegedly leaked, protests erupt at Chandigarh University
+Protests continue at Chandigarh University over claims that women’s hostel videos were leaked

 The university administration refuted the allegations, saying no such videos have been found.

-A protest broke out at Chandigarh University, a private institution, on Saturday night after a woman student allegedly leaked videos of her hostel mates, The Indian Express reported.
+Protests continued at Chandigarh University in Punjab’s Mohali on Sunday evening after allegations that a woman student had leaked videos of her hostel mates, ANI reported.

-The accused student was taken into custody and is being interrogated by the police.
-She was allegedly also demanding money from other students for not leaking the videos.

-According to the police, a case under Section 354C (voyeurism) under the Indian Penal Code and Section 66E (punishment for violation of privacy) of the Information Technology Act was registered against the accused.
+Hundreds of students first held demonstrations on Saturday night.
+Following the protests, the accused student was arrested and charged under Indian Penal Code Section 354C (voyeurism) and Section 66E (punishment for violation of privacy) of the Information Technology Act.

-Senior Superintendent of Police Vivek Sheel Soni said the woman admitted that she sent her own photographs to her friend but they were verifying whether she had sent pictures of other girls.
+However, Mohali Senior Superintendent of Police Vivek Sheel Soni clarified that the accused student had shared only her own videos with a friend and that the authorities did not find clips of other students on her phone, The Indian Express reported.

-The police also refuted rumours of attempts of suicide by women at the hostel, according to ANI.

-Officials at the university clarified that one girl was hospitalised after she had fainted and that her condition is stable.
-The university administration also claimed that no such alleged videos has been found so far.
+“I want to make it clear that we did not get any video of other women, we are also not giving a clean chit to anyone,” Soni said at a press conference.

+The police have sent officials to Himachal Pradesh to look for a man known to the accused woman, Senior Police Officer Gurpreet Kaur Deo told NDTV.
+“Only after he is caught, more details will be known,” Kaur said.

+Earlier, reports said the accused student allegedly demanded money from other students of the private institution for not leaking the videos.

-“The claim that 60 such objectionable videos have been found is false and baseless,” Pro Chancellor RS Bawa said in a statement, according to the Hindustan Times.
+“The claim that 60 such objectionable videos have been found is false and baseless,” Chandigarh University Pro Chancellor RS Bawa said in a statement.
 “The university carried out a preliminary investigation in which it found no such video apart from a personal video shot by a girl which she shared with her boyfriend.”

+The university said that students’ mobile phones and other material have been handed over to the police for inquiry.

+Meanwhile, when the protests started on Saturday night, there were rumours about women attempting suicide at the hostel.
+The police on Sunday debunked the misinformation.

 However, students of the university accused the management of mishandling the situation.